-- It triggers after you execute your maneuver, so its reach is potentially quite far - a speed 3 (or speed 3+1 for the Quantum Storm) maneuver added to a distance 1-3 range can reach quite far.
+- It triggers after you execute your maneuver, so its reach is potentially quite far - a speed 3 (or speed 3+1 for the Quantum Storm or speed 3+1 for a Hardcell or speed 4+1 for a Radiant C70 Charger, either with Engine Techs) maneuver added to a distance 1-3 range can reach quite far.

-- Don't forget Slicer Tools exhausts to use, so if it gets exhausted by something else prematurely (like MS-1 Ion Cannons, if somebody in your meta actually uses them), you won't be able to use them.
+- Don't forget Slicer Tools exhausts to use, so if it gets exhausted by something else prematurely (like MS-1 Ion Cannons) you won't be able to use them.

 - It can only work on enemy ships that still have a top command dial.
 If there's a ship that had discarded and/or spent all its command dials (normally a Command 1 ship that has already activated but also a Command 2 ship that used Skilled First Officer), there is no top command dial to mess with.